 Finally, Vasher threw on his tattered cloak, which was ripped in places.
 “Protect me,” he commanded, and she could see almost all of his remaining breath drain into the cloak.
 He wrapped his rope belt around his waist--it was thin, for a rope, and strong, and she knew its purpose was not to keep his trousers up.

-Finally, he picked Nightblood back up.
+Finally, he picked up Nightblood.
 “You coming?”

 “Where?”